retry51776/notes/psychology/nervous.md

 ## Basal ganglia
 > Basal ganglia critical role in action selection.
 They receive input from the cortex and are involved in the coordination and execution of movements.
 The basal ganglia help in filtering out irrelevant actions and selecting the most relevant ones based on learned associations and reward feedback.

 > Action selection ability shows in cat, dogs, & human.
-Of course means basal ganglia is part of mammal brain(mid brain)
+Of course means basal ganglia is part of mammal brain

 > Basal ganglia output are GABA supress signal.
-- Direct Pathway `supress basal ganglia's output, aka stop supress right signal; This does NOT effect your decision.
+- Direct Pathway `aka go; supress basal ganglia's output, stop supress right signal; This does NOT effect your decision.
 Rather make you more active/energetic on your decision.`
-- Indirect Pathway `increase basal ganalia's supression; Return to normal dependences on return normal from Indirect Pathway.`
+- Indirect Pathway `aka no go; increase basal ganalia's supression; Return to normal dependences on return normal from Indirect Pathway.`
+- Hyperdirect `aka stop.`

+> Kravtiz et al; Natrue, 2010

 > Though & Self Control is 2 different things.

+## Hippocampus
+> Memory, Mood, Stress, Pattern Seperation;

+> Different location hippocampal neurons have different application.

+- Subgranular Zone (SGZ)
+- hippocampal neurons; neurons that growth in SGZ.

+- radiology stem cells
+- neurogenesis `new neuron that grow into mature neurons`
+- Pattern Seperation `able to pick up more attributes from context. aka bigger hash size.`
+> More hippocampal neurons will have better pattern seperation.

+> Less hippocampal neurons will easier to addict to drugs.

+> Isoxazole-9 drug?

 # Cell